jarrod7800/Twitter-Sentiment-Analysis/README.md

 ### Project Intro/Objective

 The purpose of this project is to explore the twitter api, and to fit different classification models onto the data and then predict a tweet's seniment.
 The labels for sentiment are: Negative, Neutral, and Positive.
-We will use metrics like f-1 score ROC graphs to to gauge performance then will show top 2 performing.
+We will use metrics like f-1 score and ROC graphs to to gauge performance then will show top two performing.

-### Methods Used
+### Methods Used -

-Natural Language Processing
+- Natural Language Processing
-Machine Learning
+- Machine Learning

-### Technologies
+### Technologies -

-Tweepy API
+- Tweepy API
-SciKit Learn
+- SciKit Learn
-NLTK
+- NLTK
-Numpy
+- Numpy
-Python
+- Python
-Pandas
+- Pandas
-Jupyter
+- Jupyter

 ### Project Description -